Sole Custody Maryland What Is? Lawyer Rockville

 There are several types of custody in the state of Maryland, including joint custody and sole custody.
 The court of the state of Maryland determines custody base on factors that affect the best interest of the child.
-Joint custody means that both the parents have an equal amount of custody over their child.
+Joint custody means that both the parents have an equal amount of guardianship over their child.
 On the other hand, sole custody is granted to only one of the parents, usually in situations where the other parent is deemed as unfit to be capable of providing for the best interest of the child’s welfare, for instance, due to having issues with illegal drug abuse or alcohol abuse.
-A parent with sole physical and legal custody has exclusive rights regarding his or her child.
-In situations where one parent has sole custody of the child, the non-custodial parent is not granted either physical or legal custody rights.
+A parent with sole physical and legal guardianship has exclusive rights regarding his or her child.
+In situations where one parent has sole care of the child, the non-custodial parent is not granted either physical or legal care rights.
 However, the non-custodial parent may be awarded visitations, but only in the presence of a third party.

 The meaning of both sole legal custody and sole physical custody are mentioned below:

 Only one parent of the minor has the legal right and obligation to make life decision regarding the juvenile’s well being and safety, these matters include the juvenile’s education, religion preference, medical care, and morals.